Samuel-CHLam/masterplan-2022/content/posts/Basic_Christianity.md

 Some summary and notes from the book *Basic Christianity* by John Stott.

 # Chapter 1: The Right Approach
-God has taken initiatives to reveal Himself through creation, salvation and revelation.
+God has taken initiatives to reveal Himself through creation, revelation (啟示) and salvation.

 ## God demonstrating Himself
 - God has spoken
+    - Natural revelation: demonstrated to everyone through his creation.
+    - Special revelation: demonstrated by a group of the "special messengers" to the "special people".
+We are fortunate to acknowledge this revelation through evangelism.
+    > My question: why is this necessary?
+I don't think there is a clear answer to that.
-- *God has acted.* Review the whole story of salvation from the rescue from Egypt to final salvation.
+- *God has acted* because observation is what we need (due to our sinful and skeptical nature.)
+Review the whole story of salvation from the rescue from Egypt to final salvation.
 (See perhaps Acts.)

 ## How should we respond?
 > Seek and you shall find.
 (Matthew)